Symbolic behavior: Rituals of arrival

 The rituals of arrival include those processes that explain what we must learn in order to be a bonafide member of the organization (Harris & Nelson 2008, p.
 248).
 Socialization is the process of indoctrinating Indoctrination new employees to a company's policies.
 New members find that “taken-for-granted ways no longer fit; the familiar customs and practices of the previous job or role are inappropriate” (Gabriel et al., 2000, p.
 16).
 Many organizations have adopted a clear acculturation process to guarantee successful socialization (Harris, 1990).

 Rituals of belonging and exclusion

-Once an individual is a part of an organization, there are rituals of belonging and exclusion (Harris & Nelson 2008, p.
+Once an individual is part of an organization, there are rituals of belonging and exclusion (Harris & Nelson 2008, p.
 248).
-Belonging rituals are indications that one is being accepted within the organization and or work group (Harris & Nelson 2008, p.
+Belonging rituals are indications that one is being accepted within the organization and or workgroup (Harris & Nelson 2008, p.
 248).

 Organizational rites

 Organization rites are planned activities that have both practical and expressive consequences (Harris & Nelson 2008, p.
 250).
 When this definition is applied to corporate life, such diverse activities as personnel testing, organizational development programs, and collective bargaining can be seen as rites that have not only practical consequences but also express important cultural meanings (Trice & Beyer, 1985, pp. 372–373).